 Most MSTP applicants are from outside Illinois and complete their undergraduate education without attention to the somewhat unusual Behavioral and Social Science pre-requisite of the UIC College of Medicine.
 A special version of this pre-requisite, approved specifically for MSTP students, is stated below.
 Pre-medical education across the country generally meets this broadened description.
 Behavioral & Social Sciences (BESS), Humanities—Three Courses.
 Recommended courses include: behavior psychology, sociology, anthropology, foreign language and other courses that encourage a greater appreciation for diversity and cultural competency.
 As writing skills are important in the study and practice of medicine, MD/PhD candidates are encouraged to fulfill the requirement with courses that include a writing component.

-2) Completion of the MSTP's own application form, emailed to email@example.com
+2) Completion of the MSTP's own secondary application form, emailed to email@example.com

 In addition to this form, please email a PDF of your AMCAS form.

 Criteria for admission to the Program include academic excellence, prior research experience, potential for independent and creative research, and commitment to a career in academic medicine.
 Laboratory work concentrating in biology, chemistry, physics, biophysics, bioengineering, or behavioral sciences is helpful in preparing for study in the Medical Scientist Training Program.
 The admissions policy is flexible enough to accommodate those students who have already identified the field in which they wish to carry out research as well as those who are still undecided about their areas of research specialization.
 Admission to the Medical Scientist Training Program is open to U.S. citizens or permanent residents.